mremi/ContactBundle/README.md

 **Note:**

+> If your are in debug mode (see your front controller), the HTML5 validation
-> The HTML5 validation can be disabled by adding `?novalidate=1` to the URL.
+> can be disabled by adding `?novalidate=1` to the URL.